MicrosoftDocs/memdocs/memdocs/configmgr/desktop-analytics/enable-data-sharing.md

 # Enable data sharing for Desktop Analytics

 To [enroll devices](enroll-devices.md) to Desktop Analytics, they need to send diagnostic data to Microsoft.
-Configuration Manager provides an integrated experience for managing and deploying settings to clients, including managing the diagnostic data level, and help [configure the proxy](#bkmk_diag-proxy) if your environment uses a proxy server.
+Configuration Manager provides an integrated experience for managing and deploying settings to clients.
+Use Configuration Manager to manage the diagnostic data level and help [configure proxy servers](#proxy-server-authentication).
 For the best experience, use Configuration Manager.

 > [!IMPORTANT]
 > In most circumstances, only use Configuration Manager to configure these settings.
 Don't also apply these settings in domain group policy objects.
-For more information, see [Conflict resolution](group-policy-settings.md#bkmk_gp-conflict_res).
+For more information, see [Conflict resolution](group-policy-settings.md#conflict-resolution).

 ## Diagnostic data levels

 :::image type="content" source="media/diagnostic-data-levels.png" alt-text="Diagram of diagnostic data levels for Desktop Analytics":::

 The basic functionality of Desktop Analytics works at the **Required** [diagnostic data level](/windows/privacy/configure-windows-diagnostic-data-in-your-organization#diagnostic-data-levels).
 If you don't configure the **Optional (limited)** level in Configuration Manager, you won't get the following features of Desktop Analytics: